zowe/docs-site/docs/user-guide/api-mediation/attls.md

 AT-TLS settings for a Zowe API Mediation Layer installation configured in High Availability mode do not differ extensively, but a few extra connections appear:

 - communication between the lpars (Gateway to services in different LPARS need to be taken into account, in particular for the `RemoteAddr` settings)
-- communication between the replica instances of the Discovery Service
+- communication between the replica instances of the Discovery Service.